erengumusay/423project/README.md

 - **Raise awareness on parental involvement**:
   Parental involvement shows a negative correlation, indicating that some parents may be stressing out students even more.

+##  For Students
+- **Show up — consistently**:
+Regular attendance doesn’t just help with content—it keeps you connected to routines and support systems.
+- **Study smart, not endlessly**:
+Instead of just increasing hours, focus on quality: active recall, focused blocks, and regular review matter most.
+- **Don’t be defined by your past scores**:
+Your improvement trajectory is what counts.
+Use feedback to adjust, not to label yourself.
+- **Ask for help early**:
+Especially if you are lacking resources, share it with people who can help you.
+- **Choose your study environment and friends wisely**:
+Spend time around people who encourage your goals.
+Peer effect matters more than you think.

+- **Talk to your parents about what helps and what doesn’t**:
+Be open about pressure, expectations, and how they can support you without pressuring you more.

 ##  Technologies Used